Elerqsousy/leaderboard-api/README.md

 ## Getting Started

 This is a simple static website made with HTML5, CSS, and JavaScript.
-There is not specific requirements for building the project.
+There is no specific requirements for building the project.
 ## Setup
 - clone the repo locally
 ### Install